People magazine names John Legend as 2019 Sexiest Man Alive

 Legend tells the magazine in an issue out Friday the honor comes with some pressure after following Idris Elba, who was last year’s winner.
 He jokes it “is not fair and is not nice to me!”

 The 40-year-old Legend is a 10-time Grammy winner.
-He took home an Oscar in 2015 for co-writing the song “Glory” from the film “Selma.”
+He scored an Oscar in 2015 for co-writing the song “Glory” from the film “Selma.”
+He won a Tony Award for his co-producer work on “Jitney” and took home an Emmy as a producer on NBC’s live version of “Jesus Christ Superstar,” a project in which he also played the role of Jesus.

-Legend has two children with model-television host Chrissy Teigen.
+Legend has two children with model-television host-cookbook author Chrissy Teigen.

-Other recent winners include Dwayne Johnson and David Beckham.
+Other recent winners include Dwayne Johnson, Chris Hemsworth, Adam Levine, Channing Tatum and David Beckham.

 “I want to thank Blake Shelton,” Legend said.
-“I observed every move he made, every utterance that came from his mouth and I think some of it rubbed off on me.
+“I observed every move he made, every utterance that came from his mouth and I think some of it rubbed off on me.”

 Legend said his wife is proud of him.